 Best Suggestions For American Bread And Sandwiches

 When it comes to American cuisine, you will probably think of large sandwiches, bread, or buns filled with meats, salads, or seafood.
-If you are curious about them, let’s discover some dishes that are applied the same in this culinary culture.
+If you are curious about them, let’s discover some bread-based dishes in this culinary culture.

 This sourdough has quite ancient origins, from ancient Egypt to European variations, then arrived in America in 1849 (following the Gold Rush).
 They are now becoming a specialty of California, especially San Francisco.